wl-net/dataview/automation/README.md

 Controllers
 ----

 Controllers contain a list of deciders, specific directions for automators to perform, and metadata tying automators and deciders together.
+The current implementation defines special "through" classes that contain the configuration and actions for Deciders and Automators.
+The goal here is to reduce the amount of logic placed in the controller and defer it to the implementation of specific deciders.
+Deciders are evalulated in a priority based order.

 Speaker Control
 ----